Alethio/pantheon/docs/EthStats/Lite-Block-Explorer.md

 description: Lite Block Explorer
 <!--- END of page meta data -->

-# Lite Block Explorer
+# EthStats Lite Block Explorer

-Use the [Lite Block Explorer](https://lite.ethstats.io/) to explore blockchain data at the block, transaction, and account level.
+Use the [EthStats Lite Block Explorer](https://lite.ethstats.io/) to explore blockchain data at the block, transaction, and account level.

 The Lite Block Explorer is a client-side only web application that connects to an Ethereum JSON RPC node.
 No servers, hosting, or trusting third parties to display the blockchain data.

+!!! note
+     The EthStats Lite Block Explorer is an [Alethio product](https://aleth.io/).

 ## Prerequisites